 Asian Telecom Operator Disrupts Market, Driving Digital Transformation throughout the Nation

-A major telecommunications operator in a large Asian country has more than 100 million subscribers and more than 75% of mobile data traffic in its home country.
-The operator offers fixed and wireless broadband voice and data, WiFi hotspots, and a growing ecosystem of rich digital services, including applications for e-commerce, media, communications, payment processing, healthcare and more.
-It operates 200,000 radio towers connected with more than 250,000 km of fiber optic cables throughout the country and has one of the world’s longest 100 Gbps submarine cable system, stretching from Europe to Asia.
+A major telecommunications operator in a large Asian country has more than more than 400 million subscribers.
+The operator offers fixed and wireless broadband voice and data, Wi-Fi hotspots, and a growing ecosystem of rich digital services, including applications for e-commerce, media, communications, payment processing, taxes, healthcare and more.
+It operates one of the world’s longest 100 Gbps submarine cable systems, stretching from Europe to Asia.

 Being a new player in the telecommunications market, the operator was not hampered by legacy technology investments and wanted to start off using the latest best practices and innovations.
 To accelerate time to market for a new portfolio of digital services consumed at massive scale, the company decided to deploy an OpenStack private cloud for their software teams.
 The company was adopting a microservices-based culture and organizational structure and wanted to enable each software team to independently develop, deploy and scale their own offerings, instead of having to wait for a central IT team to provision or scale resources.

 To accomplish this, the operator wanted to partner with an OpenStack vendor who had proven success with global telecommunications leaders and the expertise to quickly scale cloud resources for each app to support more than 100 million subscribers.